jiyundi/kl_binospec/README.md

 If running other Python scripts, it may require extra metadata (e.g., raw imaging or spectrum data), and these files are over 1 GB, which exceeds my GitHub storage limit.

 ## Copyright hints
-The folder `klm` was originally from Pranjal's `kl_measurement` [GitHub repo](https://github.com/emhuff/kl_measurement/tree/manga/klm) (ask Eric for access), and some code was modified by me.
+The folder `klm` was originally from Pranjal's `kl_measurement` [GitHub repo](https://github.com/emhuff/kl_measurement/tree/manga/klm) (ask Eric for access), and some code was modified for my preferences.
 Other codes are mine.
 Happy to take questions!